 We have set them out in the tiniest detail for you in this piece:

-Ecommerce Product photography Insider guide: from zero to hero.
+E-commerce Product Photography Insider Guide: from zero to hero.

 4. Post-production and editing [Social media format prep]

-Every ecommerce photographer knows to take as much care during the shoot itself so as to minimize the post-production stage.
+Every e-commerce photographer knows to take as much care during the shoot itself so as to minimize the post-production stage.

-If you just decide to position your product at an unusual angle or go to the lengths of buying hard-to-get props to make a hero shot of your products, you can be sure this piece of visual content is the best value for money.
+If you decide to position your product at an unusual angle or buy hard-to-get props to make a hero shot of your products, you can be sure this piece of visual content is the best value for money.
+We recommend that our clients take hero shots for their key category products.
+They serve well to attract potential buyers from social media channels, reinforce brand awareness, and drive that CTR up.

 Afterword